microsoft/rushstack.io-website/pages/heft_tasks/copy-files.md

 - Overly broad wildcards can sometimes include stray folders that are not tracked by Git.

+## package.json dependencies

+None - this feature is implemented internally by Heft.

 ## Config files

 Event actions are registered in the [heft.json]({% link pages/heft_configs/heft_json.md %}) config file.
 For example: